Economic Damages & Lost Profits Expert Witness Services

 What industries do you handle?

 The firm has analyzed economic damages across professional services, healthcare, construction, real estate, retail, technology, financial services, and food & beverage.
-Case types include commercial litigation, business interruption, intellectual property infringement, employment disputes, partnership dissolution, personal injury, and insurance subrogation matters throughout Florida.
+Case types include commercial litigation, business interruption, intellectual property infringement, employment disputes, partnership dissolution, personal injury, and insurance subrogation matters.

 Are your fees contingent on the outcome of the case?